 Just because they don’t have meaningful measures, doesn’t mean they can’t or shouldn’t.

-I’ve seen this dozens of times over my entire 18-year performance measurement career: teams that were very uncomfortable with the idea of measuring their performance.
+I’ve seen this dozens of times over my entire performance measurement career (since the early 1990s): teams that were very uncomfortable with the idea of measuring their performance.

 It’s probably very true that every single business or organisation has at least one team that is hard to measure!